Navigation auf uzh.ch

 More about Long Covid Citizen Science Board

-In this project, people affected by Long Covid and Chronic Fatigue Syndrome identify research questions relevant to them with the support of researchers from UZH and develop a research agenda for Switzerland.
+In this project, people affected by Long Covid and Chronic Fatigue Syndrome identified research questions relevant to them with the support of researchers from UZH and developed a research agenda for Switzerland.

 B3 - Bienen, Baumscheiben und Bestäubung